A decentralized social network that uses Markdown files over HTTP. Content and presentation decoupled. https://plaintext.casa

 Posts

-Then posts follow, ordered by time of creation, with the newest post last.
-Posts always start with the magic ** followed by a newline a post meta data block.
+Posts follow, ordered by time of creation, with the newest post last.
+Posts always start with the magic ** followed by a newline and a post meta data block.
 Post meta data can optionally be wrapped in :PROPERTIES: and :END:, but this is generally only about Org Social compatibility.
 An empty line marks the end of the post meta data block.

 Following fields are supported by default: